MdNomanRaghib/PowerShell/README.md

 Measure-Object - This cmdlet performs calculations on property values of objects.
 Get-Process | Measure-Object (Retrieves total no of processes)
-Get-Process | Measure-Object -Property VM -Sum _average -Maximum -Minimum
+Get-Process | Measure-Object -Property VM -Sum -average -Maximum -Minimum
 Get-Process | Measure-Object -Property VM -Line -Word -Character

 Get-Content (This cmdlet retrieves contents of file from a specified location)